About Julie Drizin

 Phone: (301) 270-7240, x37

 Mike joined Current as its first digital editor in 2014 and began writing for Current in 2000, covering primarily public radio and digital initiatives in public media.
-Mike has also written for a variety of publications as a freelancer for seven years; was a fellow with the National Black Programming Consortium's Public Media Corps from 2010-11; and hosted a show of eclectic music on WPFW in Washington, D.C.
-In his spare time, he enjoys spending time with his family, making coffee, and playing banjo in his band, The Boundary Stones.
+Mike has also written for a variety of publications as a freelancer, was a fellow with the National Black Programming Consortium's Public Media Corps from 2010-11 and has hosted talk and music shows on community radio stations in the Washington, D.C., area In his spare time, he enjoys spending time with his family, playing banjo, cooking, and making coffee and cocktails.

 About Dru Sefton